Tell me some common problems that you see in the work of beginning writers.

 BARER: It's not so much the money, it's whether or not the house decides, "We are really putting all our energy behind this book.
 When we go out to lunch with [New York Times book critic] Dwight Garner or People magazine, we are going to talk about this book."

-usually only happens for a few people a season at a house.
+But that usually only happens for a few people a season at a house.

 LAZAR: Exactly.
 It's a lottery.

-the other people supposed to do?
+So what are the other people supposed to do?

 LAZAR: They've got to hustle.

-specifics.
+Give me specifics.
 Tell me what they're supposed to do.

 BARER: In those situations, I end up on the phone with that author brainstorming our asses off.
 Using every connection I have.
 Calling the editor and asking who they know, who their friends are.
 Calling the publicist and saying, "Please, we've got to come up with something."